 A decade ago an IT project or start-up that needed reliable and Internet connected computing resources had to rent or place physical hardware in one or several data centers.
 Today, anyone can rent computing time and storage of any size.
 The range starts with virtual machines barely powerful enough to serve web pages to the equivalent of a small supercomputer.
 Cloud services are mostly pay-as-you-go, which means for a few hundred dollars anyone can enjoy a few hours of supercomputer power.
 At the same time cloud services and resources are globally distributed.
 This setup ensures a high availability and durability unattainable by most but the largest organizations.

 Professional cloud storage needs to be highly available, highly durable, and has to scale from a few bytes to petabytes.
-Amazon’s S3 cloud storage is the most prominent solution in the space.
-S3 promises a 99.9% monthly availability and 99.999999999% durability per year.
+Amazon’s S3 cloud storage and Microsoft Azure Blob Storage are the most prominent solutions in the space.
+They promise in the range of 99.9% monthly availability and 99.999999999% durability per year.
 This is less than an hour outage per month.
 The durability can be illustrated with an example.
 If a customer stores 10,000 objects he can expect to lose one object every 10,000,000 years on average.
-S3 achieves this by storing data in multiple facilities with error checking and self-healing processes to detect and repair errors and device failures.
+They sometime achieve this by storing data in multiple facilities with error checking and self-healing processes to detect and repair errors and device failures.
 This is completely transparent to the user and requires no actions or knowledge.

 Cloud computing employs visualization of computing resources to run numerous standardized virtual servers on the same physical machine.
 Cloud providers achieve with this economies of scale, which permit low prices and billing based on small time intervals, e.g. hourly.